AdobeDocs/platform-learn.en/help/tutorial-migrate-target-websdk/update-audiences.md

 }
 ```

-If you choose to make adjustments after the migration to account for the new XDM mbox parameter names, be sure to pause any impacted activities during the migration event to help prevent any display errors to visitors.
+If you choose to make adjustments after the migration to account for the new XDM mbox parameter names, be sure to pause any impacted activities during the migration event to prevent activity display errors to visitors.

 Next, learn how to [validate the Target implementation](validate.md).

 >[!NOTE]
 >
 >We are committed to helping you be successful with your Target migration from at.js to Web SDK.
-If you run into obstacles with your migration or feel like there is critical information missing in this guide, please let us know by posting in in [this Community discussion](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-platform-launch/tutorial-discussion-implement-adobe-experience-cloud-with-web/td-p/444996).
+If you run into obstacles with your migration or feel like there is critical information missing in this guide, please let us know by posting in [this Community discussion](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-platform-launch/tutorial-discussion-implement-adobe-experience-cloud-with-web/td-p/444996).